dsouflis/rete-next/README.md

 token that was produced, and the name of the production.
 Whenever a production removes a previously produced token, the corresponding justification is removed from the WME.
 When a WME no longer has any justification, it is retracted, causing the same logic to take effect for other productions, perhaps.

+### Nested Search Contexts

+Given a knowledge base, one might need to explore various hypotheses.
+These hypotheses can be tried out, validated, and perhaps refuted.
+This activity creates a _Search Space_.
+This is explained in more detail [here](./README-nested.md).